thonor111/IANNwtf_Final_Project/README.md

 Script that trains both Models and uses the trained models to generate movie reviews afterwards

 ## vae.py
-The class resembling the Variational Autoencoder
+The class containing the components of the Variational Autoencoder

 ## generator.py
 The class of the Generator of the Generative Adversarial Network